trinhdhk/TBM-JMM/README.md

-# TBM-JMM: Joint Mixed-Effects Model implementation of TBM brain morphometry
+# TBM-JMM: Joint Mixed-Effects Model implementation for TBM brain morphometry

 This repo implements a proof-of-concept joint model to investigate the longitudinal trajectory of TBM brain subcortical volume, contrasted under treatment.